omunite215/MERN_JWT/README.md

 # MERN JWT

-A Simple Demonstration of Authentication using Json Web Token on MERN
+A Simple Demonstration of Authentication using Json Web Token on MERN which includes:

-This Project is hosted on Render :
+- Signup
+- Login
+- Reset Password (through Email)
+- Email Verification
+- Protected Routes

 ## :star: Give A Star